781flyingdutchman/background_downloader/doc/transfers.md

 ## 9. Network-Aware Offline Resilience & Stall Watchdog

-1. **Smart Network Holding**: When a transfer is running and the device loses network connectivity (or drops off Wi-Fi when `requiresWiFi` is set), the transfer is automatically paused or held in `tasksWaitingToRetry` without decrementing retries. `transfer.holdReasonNotifier` emits `TransferHoldReason.offline` or `TransferHoldReason.waitingForWiFi`.
-Once connectivity is restored, it resumes automatically.
+1. **Native Network Enqueuing & Holding**: When a transfer is enqueued while offline or on cellular (when `requiresWiFi` is set), the task is handed directly to the underlying operating system's native background scheduler (WorkManager / JobScheduler on Android, background URLSession on iOS).
+This ensures the transfer kicks off as soon as suitable connectivity becomes available, even if your Flutter application is in the background or killed.
+In Dart, `transfer.holdReasonNotifier` emits `TransferHoldReason.offline` or `TransferHoldReason.waitingForWiFi` so your UI can display reactive status messages (e.g. "Waiting for Wi-Fi") until connectivity is established.
 2. **Stall Watchdog**: Set `stallTimeout` on your task (e.g. `stallTimeout: Duration(seconds: 30)`).
 If a running transfer experiences no network progress within that window while the app is active, the watchdog will automatically kick or resume the transfer.